-- a) the location of all buildings and structures; - b) adequate off street parking and loading areas; - c) adequate screening for any open storage and as a buffer between the proposed use and any non-industrial uses and sensitive land uses, either public or privately owned, and public streets; and d) the implementation of the Town's Urban Design guideline dealing with matters such as barrier free movements, pedestrian safety, lighting, and landscaping.
+- a) the location of all buildings and structures; - b) adequate off street parking and loading areas; and - c) adequate screening for any open storage and as a buffer between the proposed use and any non-industrial uses and sensitive land uses, either public or privately owned, and public streets; and d) the implementation of the Town's Urban Design guideline dealing with matters such as barrier free movements. pedestrian safety, lighting, and landscaping.

-3.4.2.9 The lot area shall be large enough to accommodate for all activities relating to the classification of the industrial use.
-Such activities include maneuvering parking, vehicles, loading, storage of wastes. materials and landscaping, and emergency vehicle access.
+3.4.2.9 The lot area shall be large enough to accommodate for all activities relating to classification of the industrial Such activities include use. parking, maneuvering vehicles, loading, storage of materials and wastes, landscaping, and emergency vehicle access.

-The lot area shall be large enough to accommodate for all activities relating to the classification of the industrial Such activities include use. parking, maneuvering of vehicles, loading, storage of materials and wastes, storm water management, landscaping, and emergency vehicle access.
+The lot area shall be large enough to accommodate for all activities relating to the classification of the industrial use.
+Such activities include parking, maneuvering vehicles, loading, storage of materials and wastes, storm water management, landscaping, and emergency vehicle access.